 This beautiful example of an early Nelson home is probably best known for its service as Nelson’s Town Poor Farm from 1851 to 1858.
 It takes its name from a quarry on the property where graphite was mined in the 1850’s and 1860’s.

 Lead Mine Farm

-h bought 100 acres here in 1791 and built the house that stands there today.
+Joseph bought 100 acres here in 1791 and built the house that stands there today.
 He and Betsey had twelve children.
 He enlarged the farm by a further 58 acres before he died in 1815.
-Their second son, Joseph JR succeeded for a few years and made a home thee for his mother and his younger siblings.
+Their second son, Joseph JR succeeded for a few years and made a home there for his mother and his younger siblings.
 He married Lois Wardwell, daughter of Ezra Wadwell; the couple had five children.
 Joseph moved his family to D-3-7.
-For a number of years the ownership is unclear.
+For a number of years the ownership of the property is unclear.
 In 1828 it was purchased by Josiah Whitney II in 1838.
-He sold it to his son, Josiah who brought in his brother, Joseph, ass an owner.
+He sold it to his son, Josiah who brought in his brother, Joseph, as an owner.
 The brothers farmed there until 1851 when they sold the place to the Town of Nelson for use as a place to house the Town’s working poor.

 The Town Poor Farm operated at this location under the supervision of Upton Burnap.
 It produced food to feed its residents and raised both crops and animal products for sale.
 The experiment ended when Sewell Day bought the farm in 1858.
 The deed made excluded plumbago mining rights that had been sold to Samuel Griffin and Silas French.